ucarbonregistry/Project-498/README.md

 _______________
 PRIOR HISTORY

+The project activity is registered under Clean Development Mechanism (CDM) project with registration number 4930, as well as Gold Standard (GS) with reference number 4425.
+The crediting period of this project under CDM & GS is 19/07/2011 to 18/07/2021.
+PP seeks verification under UCR from 01/08/2021 onwards, i.e., the crediting period for UCR starts from 01/08/2021 to 31/12/2031.
+Hence, there is no double counting for the said project under UCR.
+________________

 UNFCCC CDM Project 4930 : Vaayu India Wind Power Project in Tamilnadu

 Registration Date	19 Jul 11 (Date of registration action 10 Oct 11)